Driving in Mexico and Playa Del Carmen

 The good news is that everyone knows that tourist bring in a lot of income for the country, the bad news is that police know tourist may not know the laws and are easy to ask for money.
 The other good news is that you will have far better chance of having an issue getting gas then with the police.
 (Make sure you read out article on avoiding scams at the gas station before going out for a drive!)

 There are police checkpoints through the Yucatan Peninsula including the state of Quintana Roo where Cancun and Playa Del Carmen are.
-Sometimes there is a checkpoint near the Cancun Airport, there is a checkpoint entering and leaving Playa Del Carmen, there is a checkpoint entering Tulum, a check point at the state boarders as well as other places but these are the most often crossed by tourist. ( Big tip: there are cameras run by solar power high up on poles before you get to some checkpoints, so if you are speeding don’t think you are going to be ok if you slow down for the checkpoint.)
+Sometimes there is a checkpoint near the Cancun Airport, there is a checkpoint entering and leaving Playa Del Carmen, there is a checkpoint entering Tulum, a check point at the state boarders as well as other places but these are the most often crossed by tourist.
+(Big tip: there are cameras run by solar power high up on poles before you get to some checkpoints, so if you are speeding don’t think you are going to be ok if you slow down for the checkpoint.)

 Speeding tickets and getting stopped by the police

-If you are stopped at a checkpoint make sure to have all your papers ready, this includes your valid drivers license and rental contract for your car.
+If you are stopped at a checkpoint, make sure to have all your papers ready, this includes your valid driver’s license and rental contract for your car.
 You should check the paperwork before you leave the agency because the police can ask you a question if it is not in order (i.e. not having the matching license plate on the paperwork that your car has.)
 You should ask for a phone number of the agency you rented from which can come in handy of you need to call them or if you are having trouble understanding Spanish.
 This means having a cell phone and enough credit to call long distance.

 What to do if asked for money?

 What if there appears to be a problem and it seems as if the police are asking for a bribe?
-First thing is try to understand the problem.
-Sometimes they are merely pointing something out or striking up a conversation on where you are going and they offer helpful directions.
+First thing is trying to understand the problem.
+Sometimes they are merely pointing something out or striking up a conversation on where you are going, and they offer helpful directions.
 If they say that something is wrong, and your Spanish is good, try to see if this is indeed the issue or they are just saying something is wrong.

 If they write a ticket it goes on record what they are alleging and often this only gets officers in trouble if it is fraud.
 It may seem easy to hand over a 200 or 500 peso note to avoid the hassle of figuring out a ticket but like we said, most of the time you will not actually get a ticket and you will only feed the problem of corrupt police asking for money.
 An educated driver is the best defense against corruption.